AbstractMenus/Docs/start/hocon.rst

 	regionJoin: "my_region"

-Or if you have list of objects, the this:
+Or if you have list of objects, then this:

 ::